What is Chronicle Queue?

-Chronicle Queue is able to persist every single event/message, It records each event to a memory mapped file.
+Chronicle Queue is able to persist every single event and message, It records each event to a memory mapped file.

 This memory mapped file is also used for exceptionally fast interprocess communication (IPC) without affecting your system performance.
 This is especially useful when there is a need to transfer large amounts of data, its ideal for transferring data between processes very quickly on the same server or across the network.
 There is no Garbage Collection (GC) as everything is done off heap, TCP replication ensures that data is kept in sync.
 TCP replication also provides further resilience and failover, Chronicle Queue is ideal for distributed architectures especially when you wish to spread the processing over more than one machine and achieve a High level of Availability (HA).